Using the cf CLI with a self-signed certificate

 Page last updated:

-This topic describes how developers use the Cloud Foundry Command Line Interface (cf CLI) to communicate securely with a Cloud Foundry deployment with a self-signed certificate.
+This topic describes how developers use the Cloud Foundry Command Line Interface (cf CLI) to communicate securely with a Cloud Foundry deployment that uses a self-signed certificate.

 You can use the cf CLI to communicate securely with a Cloud Foundry deployment without specifying --skip-ssl-validation under the following conditions: